-The year 1864 is also the date that the Starr Manufacturing Company commenced making on an extensive scale, the newly patented spring skates described on page 40.
+The year 1864 is also the date that the Starr Manufacturing Company commenced making on an extensive scale, the newly patented spring skates.
 At “Fairfield” that spring Joseph Howe prepared the material for his remarkable oration delivered at Halifax in April on the occasion of the tercentenary of William Shakespeare.
 A fellow-townsman Frederick Passow, read several appropriate selections from the works of the great playwright.
 Later that year, Mr. Howe delivered a shorter lecture at the Mechanics’ Institute.
 The proceeds were in aid of a brass-band which had been recently organized in Dartmouth.

 The American Civil War which was raging at this time, brought to the port occasional visits from blockade runners.
 Some of them anchored on our side of the harbor where they were usually surrounded by small craft from Halifax and Dartmouth, a few of which carried on the usual bumboat trade.
 One of these warships was the “Tallahassee” whose midnight escape from the wharf at “Woodside” is related elsewhere.

 The only shipbuilding record of 1864 is that of the 96-foot brigantine “Maggie”, but newspapers do not state from which yard she was launched.
 Ebenezer Moseley, former Halifax designer and shipbuilder who had been at LaHave for the previous 11 years, returned to settle in Dartmouth that summer,.
 He remained a resident of our town until his death nearly 40 years later.